 The Big Question?

-So… how do you conduct your evaluations in City while avoiding the use of an inadequate methodology, not using different evaluation systems with different leaders, not forced with one option of an evaluation rubric — preferably with a system that is extremely easy-to-use, but also provides immediate support if needed?
+So…how do you conduct your evaluations in City while avoiding the use of an inadequate methodology, not using different evaluation systems with different leaders, and not being forced to use just one option of an evaluation rubric?
+Preferably with a system that is extremely easy-to-use and also provides immediate support if needed.

 Perhaps you should consider…